Zurich-Blockchain-RnD/event-journal/Meetup log - follow us here.md

 Payments that always require regulatory compliance, such as real estate deals, require the consent of several parties before they should be finalized.
 Lawyers, notaries, government offices and other participants, must approve the transfer of ownership of real estate properties.
 We can accommodate this by putting a 3rd party in charge of clearing the TX only once they verify that all the requirements, whatever they may be, have been satisfied.

-Being able to accommodated within the same platform such a broad set of TX's is powerful!
+Being able to accommodate within the same platform such a broad set of TX's is powerful!
-It basically means that we're creating a single platform that can process basic payments, as well as insured payments, and also payments that require legal compliance.
+It basically means that we're creating a single platform that can process basic payments, as well as insured payments, and payments that require legal compliance.

 After agreeing on all of this we set out to start building it.
 We decided to split the teams into from and back end work.

-The front end team, led by Lucky, created the first drafts for the design of the payment app and they look excellent.
+The front-end team, led by Lucky, created the first drafts for the design of the payment app and they look excellent.
-The front end web UI was postponed until we figure out what elements we need to build.
+The front-end web UI was postponed until we figure out what elements we need to build.
 You can find them [here](https://github.com/RealizingBlockchain/Payment-Infrastructure/tree/master/frontend/mock-ups).

-The back end team, led by Dominik, decided that it's necessary to build first the smart contract in order to figure out how to construct the back end with the web3 elements that are needed to communicate with the Ethereum blockchain.
+The back-end team, led by Dominik, decided that it's necessary to build first the smart contract in order to figure out how to construct the back end with the web3 elements that are needed to communicate with the Ethereum blockchain.
 They ended up creating a skeleton contract that defined the functions and variables that the dApp would require to perform its task.
 Of course, this will change tremendously as we tackle solidity specifics as well as discover new efficient ways to perform our tasks as well as add all the extra features some of which I have discussed in later comments on the solidity code.
 You can find the history of this file [here](https://github.com/RealizingBlockchain/Payment-Infrastructure/commits/master/backend/contracts/payments.sol).